nextpyp/pyp/docs/reference/cli/single_particle.rst

 9 Particle-based CTF refinement
 ===============================

-Refine CTF per-particle using an 8x8 grid:
+This step refines the CTF per-particle using an 8x8 grid:

 .. code-block:: bash